 Mark currently changed cells with a red corner.

 Define keyboard navigation within the table since the control receives focus as a whole.
 By pressing arrow-down key the next row is focused; respectively arrow-up for previous row.
 The arrow-left or arrow-right key navigates to adjacent columns if available.
-Do not change tab key navigation to allow users to switch to other controls.
+Don’t change tab key navigation to allow users to switch to other controls.

 Use the appropriate control for constrained input.
 Show the control’s UI (e.g. arrow for drop-down list) not until the cell is in edit mode.